eugenia1984/english/glossary.md

 It emphasizes the importance of avoiding certain actions.
 For example, ``You can't enter restricted areas without permission highlights a strict rule or prohibition``.

 - **Challenging** means something that is difficult in a way that tests your ability or determination.
 When work is challenging, it requires effort, skill, or strong problem-solving.

+- **checkout process** refers to the steps involved in completing a purchase, whether in a physical store or online.
+In a physical store, this usually involves taking items to a cashier, paying, and receiving a receipt.
+In online shopping, it includes adding items to a cart, entering shipping and payment details, and finalizing the order.

 - **Chat**: To talk with someone.
 Example: ``I chat with my friends at work``.